 A little time spent with an experienced estate planning attorney can help ensure you warm the hearts of your loved ones by thinking of them.
-At the Law Office of Hugh Spires, Jr., we have taken steps to remove the excuses, and make our estate planning services convenient.
+At the Law Office of Hugh Spires, Jr., I have taken steps to remove the excuses, and make our estate planning services convenient.

 Common excuses for not having a will: